The Story of Us (song): Reception

 In Speak Now album reviews, some critics were not impressed with the pop-leaning production of "The Story of Us" and commented that the album's strength is the country-leaning songs that play to Swift's strengths.
 Some others were more receptive, noting the mature perspective departing from the idealistic notion of adolescent romance on Swift's previous album, Fearless (2008).
 Slant Magazine's Jonathan Keefe, on the contrary, opined that the romantic theme of "The Story of Us", as well as other Speak Now tracks, confined Swift's artistic persona within love and relationships with men, and thus limited her songwriting ability.

 On a more positive side, Amanda Hensel of Taste of Country praised the radio-friendly uptempo production.
 Theon Weber of The Village Voice described the track as "giddy and bombastic".
 Pitchfork's Sam Sodomsky appreciated the lyrics for displaying Swift's songwriting with specific details resulting in universal feelings.
 In The Arizona Republic, Ed Masley deemed it one of Swift's catchiest and most relatable singles.
-Josh Kurp from Uproxx ranked "The Story of Us" second on his 2021 ranking of all songs in Swift's discography, particularly praising the production and lyrics.
+Josh Kurp from Uproxx ranked "The Story of Us" sixth on his 2021 ranking of all songs in Swift's discography, particularly praising the production and lyrics.

-Following the release of Speak Now, "The Story of Us" debuted at number 41 (which was its peak position) on the US Billboard Hot 100 chart dated November 13, 2010.
+Following the release of Speak Now, "The Story of Us" debuted and peaked at number 41 on the US Billboard Hot 100 chart dated November 13, 2010.
 Following its single release, the song re-entered Billboard Hot 100 at number 98 on the week ending May 28, 2011 and reached number 66 on the week ending June 25, 2011.
 On Billboard's airplay charts, the single peaked within the top 30 of the Mainstream Top 40 (21) and Adult Contemporary (23) charts.
 It was certified platinum by the Recording Industry Association of America (RIAA) for surpassing one million digital units.
 Elsewhere, "The Story of Us" peaked at number 70 on the Canadian Hot 100, 33 on the Mahasz chart in Hungary, and 15 on the Ultratip chart in Belgian Flanders.